 Assistant Priest Chris Nunn would love to hear from you either by telephone 01473 622363 or Send Email

 The baptism can either take place during a normal Sunday service at 10am or at 12.00noon.
 The advantage of the 10.00am service is that the congregation can welcome your child into our church family.
 Baptisms are saved for the 2nd and 5th Sundays of the month but these sometimes get booked up for a few months in advance.

 If 10am is inconvenient or you need a particular Sunday it may be possible to have the service at 12.00pm on a Sunday which is mutually convenient.
-This would need to be discussed with Rev. Robin Spittle.
+This would need to be discussed with Chris Nunn.
 You will then be invited back to the Church another Sunday for a simple welcome with the congregation.

 Baptism is the joining of your child to our church family and the welcome is an important part of this as the church promise to support and pray for you and your child.

 How do I prepare for the baptism?

 The minister who will be taking your service will come and introduce themselves, explain the service pattern and answer any questions you may have.

 The baptism is an opportunity to invite your friends and family to witness this special occasion in your child’s life.
 Speak to Bob Theobald on 01473 620709 or email regarding hiring the church hall after the service to celebrate this exciting event.

 You will need to choose individuals who will encourage your child to follow a spiritually fulfilling life and who will love and guide them as they grow up.
 Godparents need to have been baptised themselves and it is suggested that you should choose a minimum of three adults.
 If your child is a boy he should have at least two male godparents and one female and visa versa for girls.

 During the service, you and your chosen Godparents will be asked to stand and to repeat the words on the service sheet.
 You declare that you believe in God and will bring your child up to do so also and the sign of the cross is made on your child’s forehead.